Title I and IX Non-Discrimination Notice

 Title I, Part A is a federal program that provides financial assistance to public schools with high numbers or percentages of lower income children as demonstrated by free and reduced lunch numbers.
 These funds help ensure that all children are making progress toward meeting state academic content and student academic achievement standards.
 North Carolina Virtual Academy (NCVA) receives Title 1 funding and is considered a "schoolwide program" due to its number of students who qualify for free and reduced lunch.
 As a charter school, NCVA does not apply for Title 1 funding as we would for a competitive grant.
 Because we qualify to receive federal funding, we apply to the Department of Public Instruction explaining how we proposed to use those funds to improve academic achievement for NCVA students.
 Currently, the grant uses funding for these major purposes: (1) increasing student engagement and (2) offering interventions in identified core content areas.

-A part of the requirements for Title 1 is to have a parent involvement policy.
-View NCVA's board-approved Title I policy [PDF].
+A requirement for Title 1 is to have a parent engagement policy.
+View NCVA's Parent and Family Engagement Policy [PDF].

 Parents' Right to Know

 Parents can request information about any teacher of their child.
 Under federal law pertaining to Title 1 schools, parents have the right to know:

 - Whether a teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction;